khanaw/Data-Science/README.md

 # Data-Science
 Portfolio for Data Science, Visualization, and Analysis

+Machine Learning- Personal, competitive, and for fun projects from kaggle

-Several projects come from JMPortilla's Data Science course on Udemy.
+Data Capstone projects- Several projects come from JMPortilla's Data Science course on Udemy.

 CSV files are attached as necessary